Kobby6-lang/Dino-Game/README.md

 On TriggerEnter allows you to say when hit or crash into something then trigger an appropiate reponse to the situation.

-We need to verify the **"other"** that were colliding with is tthee obstacle.
+We need to verify the **"other"** that were colliding with is the obstacle.
 Shown in the code below.

 This need to be matched with the obstacle tag we made earlier otherwise it won't work.
 ,,,